 The proposed framework is built on a clear division of roles between two complementary branches.
 The semantic branch provides manipulation-aware priors with strong global context, while the frequency branch preserves localized forensic sensitivity to subtle artifacts and boundary variations.
 Instead of merging these cues only at the final prediction stage, the two branches are connected progressively through prototype construction, multi-scale semantic injection, and prototype-guided decoding.
 This staged interaction allows semantic reasoning to guide localization without overwhelming the fine-grained evidence required for precise boundary delineation.

-\textbf{Adaptive Dual-Band Frequency Decomposition (ADB-DCT).} Manipulated regions, especially those generated by recent diffusion models, often appear visually plausible in the RGB domain while still leaving subtle spectral irregularities.
-Existing forensic pipelines frequently rely on fixed high-pass filters such as SRM or Laplacian operators.
-Although effective for exposing specific handcrafted traces, these filters are restricted to predefined frequency bands and may miss the diverse artifacts introduced by different editing pipelines and generative mechanisms.
-For this reason, an adaptive dual-band DCT module is introduced to learn manipulation-sensitive frequency cues in a data-driven manner.
+\textbf{Adaptive Dual-Band Frequency Decomposition (ADB-DCT).} Manipulated regions, especially from recent diffusion models, often appear visually plausible in RGB but leave subtle spectral irregularities.
+Existing pipelines frequently rely on fixed high-pass filters (e.g., SRM, Laplacian) that are restricted to predefined bands and may miss diverse artifacts introduced by varying generative mechanisms.
+Therefore, we introduce an adaptive dual-band DCT module to learn manipulation-sensitive frequency cues in a data-driven manner.
 The input image is first transformed into the DCT domain and decomposed into high-frequency and low-frequency components:

 where $\mathbf{D}=\mathrm{DCT}(\mathbf{I})$, $\odot$ denotes element-wise multiplication, and $\mathbf{M}_{h}$ and $\mathbf{M}_{l}$ are sigmoid-based soft masks parameterized by learnable frequency cutoffs $\alpha_h$ and $\alpha_l$.
 This continuous formulation approximates hard frequency truncation while preserving differentiability and stable gradient propagation.
 The high-frequency branch emphasizes fine-grained forensic traces such as noise inconsistencies and generation artifacts, whereas the low-frequency branch preserves coarse structural layout and global content organization.
 The original RGB image is then concatenated with the two reconstructed frequency components to form a frequency-enhanced representation for the subsequent backbone.